 I enjoy exchanging and collecting picture postcards from radio friends around the world, including useful SWL

 else you could hear at that

-... but be patient: the bureau system runs at the pace of its army of volunteers.
+... but be patient: the bureau system runs thanks to an army of volunteers.

 Gary Hinson, Castle Peak, 1262 Taihape Road, RD9 Hastings 4179, NEW ZEALAND

 Sending a direct QSL overseas costs us NZ$3.60 - that’s more than US$2 just for the stamp, so US$2 doesn’t even cover that, let along the cost of the card and envelope.
 Please send US$2.50